TAPevents/orbit-permissions/README.md

 * Application roles that were defined in the project code should be prefixed with "project:".
 * *Custom roles* should be prefixed with "project-custom:".

-**Required permissions on the client: orbit-permissions:delegate-and-revoke.**
+**Required permissions on the client: permissions:delegate-and-revoke.**

 *users:* Can be a user object, user_id or a list of user objects and user_ids.